“Canton to St. Helena”

-History Becomes Art: A Fundraiser for a home for us.
-Join us for an afternoon of artisan hors d’oeuvres, wines from Brasswood Estates, live music and an auction of original art by artists interpreting St Helena history, with Fritz Hatton as auctioneer.
+History Becomes Art: A Fundraiser for a home for us, Feb 11, 2017.
+An afternoon of artisan hors d’oeuvres, wines from Brasswood Estates, live music and an auction of original art by artists interpreting St Helena history, with Fritz Hatton as auctioneer.

 PAST PROGRAMS, 2016